-Winter is a superb time to appreciate the beauty of the British countryside.
-From snow-covered branches to misty meadows and icy lakes, winter walking allows you to breathe in the crisp, cool air, and soak up a wonderful feeling of calm and tranquility but it’s important to make sure you’re prepared for the cooler weather.
+Winter is a fantastic time to appreciate the beauty of the British countryside.
+From snow-covered branches to misty meadows and icy lakes, winter walking allows you to breathe in the crisp, cool air, and soak up a wonderful feeling of calm and tranquillity but it’s important to make sure you keep warm in cooler weather.

 Do you need some inspiration when it comes to deciding where to walk or are you unsure of beautiful walks right around the corner?
-Well, you can find lots of great walking inspiration at Visit Britain.
+Well, you can find lots of great walking inspiration at Visit Britain or on National Trust winter walks.

 Whichever winter walk you choose, it’s important to be properly prepared beforehand.
-Staying comfortable during the cold weather will motivate you to stick to your fitness goals.
+Being able to keep warm and comfortable during the cold weather will motivate you to stick to your fitness goals.

 Keep warm – but not too warm